DeepakSilaych/atlan/README.md

 # MLExchange - AI Model Marketplace

 MLExchange is a platform designed to showcase various AI models deployed by organizations and developers.
 This application allows users to browse through a collection of models, explore their details, and even try them out in action.
-The platform aims to provide an informative and engaging experience for both developers and enthusiasts interested in AI and machine learning.
+The platform aims to provide an informative and engaging experience for both developers and enthusiasts interested in AI and machine learning. *Currently we don't support buying and selling on our platform.*

 ## Overview